How to Choose an Experience Platform That Fits Your Architecture and Skills

 Performance

-The performance of your digital experiences depend on a variety of factors, but which the underlying experience platform can contribute to enhance:
+The performance of your digital experiences depend on a variety of factors.
+However, the underlying experience platform can contribute due to the following.

 CDN